precice/precice.github.io/content/docs/tooling/tooling-performance-analysis.md

 Use `precice-cli profiling trace --web` to directly open the exported trace in the browser.

-These visualization tools cannot handle large runs though.
+Even with these tools, very large runs can become difficult to inspect interactively.
 There are two options to reduce the trace size:
 You can select the first `N` ranks using `-l N` and you can pick specific ranks using `-r RANK ...` These two selectors are combined.